abnerrjo/BlogSourceCode/source/_posts/2016-01-31-is-it-a-cat-or-dog-a-neural-network-application-in-opencv.markdown

 }
 ```

 Notice the use of the ```getClassCode```.
 It's a function that turns a class name into its binary codification.
+Also, pay attention to the ```cv::normalize``` function.
+We normalize the histogram of visual words in order to remove the bias of number of descriptors.

 ```
 /**